Chapter 8 : The Shrieking Shack

 Later, an hour before we were meant to meet at the Willow, Marigold and I were busy getting ready in our dormitory.

-Marigold was mulling over her selection of dresses, while I was busy making my wavy stringy hair looks acceptable.
+Marigold was mulling over her selection of dresses, while I was busy making my wavy hair look acceptable.

 “Rora, blue or green?”
 Marigold asks, holding out her two dress options to me.
 I survey them, cocking my head slightly to the side.
-One was a tiny little dress of shimmery blue with beading on the plunging neckline, and the other was fitted at the waist with a soft silky emerald finish.
+One was a tiny little blue dress with a plunging neckline, and the other was fitted at the waist with a soft silky emerald finish.

 Marigold grins and without wasting another second, throws the green one towards me excitedly.